alcatrazEscapee/FactorioProcessorV2/README.md

 ![Splash Image](splash_image.jpg)

 ---

+##### World Download

+A world download containing the full processor, including various blueprints used in construction, and example programs can be found under /world/

 ##### Assembly Compiler

 In order to use the compiler, you need to know how to run java via command line: